 When the radiation exposure is more than 200 rems, the hair loss becomes quick and it occurs in clumps.

 When the radiation exposure is more than 5000 rems, the never cells and small blood vessels get affected resulting in complete damage of the brain.

 The thyroid gland is likely to get damaged due to the presence of a sufficient amount of radioactive iodine.
 But the intake of potassium iodide can reduce the effects of radiation.

 When the radiation exposure is around 100rems, the first symptom is the fall in lymphocyte count.
 The other symptoms are mild radiation sickness and flu.

-When the radiation exposure is between 1000 to 5000 rems, the small blood vessels in the heart start to rupture resulting in heart failure.
+When the radiation exposure is between 1000 and 5000 rems, the small blood vessels in the heart start to rupture resulting in heart failure.